 Bring Your Blanket or Towel

-It’s essential that if you’re bringing your dog along for the ride, he has his blanket to lay on.
+If you’re bringing your dog along for the ride, he must have his blanket to lay on.
 That way, if there are spills (and there will be spills), you won’t have to worry about your dog getting dirt on him.
 Plus, you’ll have a towel just in case he gets too excited and pees or poops on himself!
 It’s a good idea to bring multiple towels so that you can change them out without having an accident if they get dirty.

 Bring a Leash and Their Regular Collar